 What Makes It Unique: If you’re a comics fan, this is far and away the best streaming option for you.
 It has all the perks of Marvel Unlimited (its comic competitors literary streaming service), allowing access to thousands of comics readable on desktop and mobile applications, alongside tons of media—including an ever-growing roster of original series.
 The community-focused aspect of the service, with its own forums and encyclopedia, make DC Universe stand out for more than its exclusive content offerings.

-Like Broadway HD, Marquee TV is a service decade to live performances.
-Except for this UK-based platform, it leans more into dance, opera, and the Royal Shakespeare Theater as a provider of digital performance art.
+Like Broadway HD, Marquee TV is a service dedicated to live performances.
+Except for this UK-based platform, the empahsis is more on dance, opera, and the Royal Shakespeare Theater as a provider of digital performance art.
 It has a small library, but one that continues to grow.

 Cost: $8.99/mo or $89.99/year Update: Marquee is now offering 30 days of free streaming to help support the performing arts while a lot of live performances aren’t occurring because of coronavirus-related closures.

 What Makes It Unique: For those really looking to expand your creative arts horizon, Marquee TV may be the most unique (and perhaps most niche) of all of the streaming services.